cw-shubhamMuniyal/LetUsConnect/README.md

 # connectMe
 The website allows you to showcase your skills and connect with people.
-You can add your work experience and projects, basically your whole portfolio in a consice way.
-It also contains chat feature where you can talk to ones who are interested in your portfolio.
+You can add your work experience and projects, basically your whole portfolio in a concise way.
+It also contains chat feature where you can connect with other people on the App.

 # Key Features